 When it comes to supporting health, turmeric seems to be one of the first in line.
 It’s a spice common to Indian and South Asian cooking, and has been used for ages as a powerful medicine, but only recently are we catching on to everything this little root has to offer.

-There's a fair bit of research backing the role of turmeric, or more specifically curcumin, in all sorts of health conditions, so we're breaking out the science to show you just how beneficial curcumin can be for men's health.
+There’s a fair bit of research backing the role of turmeric, or more specifically curcumin, in all sorts of health conditions, so we’re breaking out the science to show you just how beneficial curcumin can be for men’s health, including its potential benefits for neurological disorders like Alzheimer's disease and male sexual health issues such as erectile dysfunction.

 It’s time to take this guy out of your spice rack and pop it in your medicine cabinet because it’s a real show-stopper.